 GeneCards Summary for ADD1 Gene

 ADD1 (Adducin 1 (Alpha)) is a Protein Coding gene.
 Diseases associated with ADD1 include hypertension, essential and gastroschisis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and actin binding.
+Among its related pathways are Activation of cAMP-Dependent PKA and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and protein heterodimerization activity.
 An important paralog of this gene is ADD2.